 - Fraser Suites Doha – if you need a larger room

-There are plentiful hotels closer to the city, we will cover them in our next Qatar series article.
+Plentiful hotels are available closer to the city; we will cover these in our next Qatar series article.

-Note on Qatar Airways Tours: At one point this used to be free, but it’s our understanding at mid-2019 that this is now a paid service for all passengers.
+Note on Qatar Airways Tours: At one point, these used to be free, but this is now a paid service for all passengers.

 Getting your Doha Transit Visa

-In late 2016, the QTA (Qatar Tourism Authority) announced the introduction of FREE 96-hour transit visas with layovers of 5 hours or more for nationals of over 80 countries.
+In late 2016, the QTA (Qatar Tourism Authority) introduced FREE 96-hour transit visas with layovers of 5 hours or more for nationals of over 80 countries.

-There is now a multi-entry waiver which is issued at the airport on arrival You can find the visa waiver categories here.
+A multi-entry waiver is now issued at the airport on arrival.
+The visa waiver categories are found here.

-To be eligible you must have an onward ticket, hold a passport valid for at least 6 months and share an email address to process the visa.
-Note there are separate rules Indian and Pakistani nationals.
+To be eligible, you must have an onward ticket, hold a valid passport for at least 6 months, and share an email address to process the visa.
+Note there are separate rules for Indian and Pakistani nationals.
 If you are not one of the 80 nationalities, you can still apply for a Qatar Tourist Visa.

 Doha Transit Tour